TEALSK12/2nd-semester-introduction-to-computer-science/units/6_unit/03_lesson/lesson.md

 		* Review how you update a value within a dictionary, as well as how to append and remove items from lists.
 		* Have students continue practicing adding and removing values from `list_dictionaries`.
 3. **Lab**
-	* Students will create a weekly to do list.
-The user can add items to the to do list.
+	* Students will create a dictionary representing a weekly to-do list.
+The user can add items to the to-do list or have the program print what items must be done on a certain day.
 4. **Debrief**
 	* Discuss any confusion or problem areas the students faced.
 	* Talk about how `in` works for dictionaries, specifically for the bonus.